Get In Touch

 • Layout: The design should minimize contamination risks in the layout as much as possible by separating critical areas from places more prone to contamination.

 • Materials: Manufacturers should make walls, floors, and ceilings from materials that are easy to clean, resistant to chemicals, and generally non-porous.
-They commonly use stainless steel and epoxy-coated surfaces.
-Additionally, they use coving to curve corners, making cleaning easier and eliminating crevices where particles can accumulate.
+Steel and epoxy-coated surfaces are commonly used.
+Additionally, coving is used to curve corners, making cleaning easier and eliminating crevices where particles can accumulate.

 • HVAC and Air Filtration: Proper ventilation and high-efficiency particulate air (HEPA) filters are essential.
 The latter keep the air clean (with over 99% efficiency) by removing tiny particles from the air before entering the room.